 Mental health has gained much-deserved recognition and the conversations have helped people become aware of the conditions, as well as, removing the stigma attached to it.
+Moreover, mental health becomes a hot topic during Covid.
 However, there are still some misconceptions, and confusion about mental health disorders that still persist.
 One such easily confusing issue is between Bipolar Disorder and Borderline Personality Disorder (BPD).
 The doctors can easily get confused because you might be having impulsive behavior, mood swings, and suicidal thinking.
 This makes it tough to even nail down the right diagnosis.

 The key difference between bipolar disorder and borderline personality disorder is that bipolar disorder is a mood disorder and borderline personality disorder, as its name implies, is a personality disorder.
 If you have personality disorders you will have persistent thoughts, emotions, and behaviors that deviate from the expectations of society and lead to suffering.
 If you have bipolar disorder some of the major characteristics will be severe changes in a person’s emotional state that interfere with their ability to function correctly.

 Borderline personality disorder, an often misunderstood condition, is characterized by struggles to regulate emotions.
 People with this disorder have highly reactive and intense moods and unstable relationships.
 Their behavior can be impulsive.
 They are also more likely than average to attempt or commit suicide.
 Sometimes, without intending to commit suicide, they harm themselves (for example, cutting or burning) as a form of self-punishment or to combat an empty feeling.

 There’s no single reason why some people develop borderline personality disorder (BPD).
 It is believed the combination of inherited biological traits and environmental conditions.
 From bullying to a childhood trauma involving emotional and sexual abuse and neglect, a wide spectrum of environmental factors may contribute to the disorders’ development.